ionut-ml/nd00333-capstone/starter_file/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Udacity ML Engineer with Azure Capstone: Heart Disease Prediction (UCI)

-*TODO:* Write a short introduction to your project.

 The goal of this project is to productionalize a prediction model for the [Heart Disease dataset from UCI Machine Learning repository](https://archive.ics.uci.edu/ml/datasets/heart+disease).
 To echieve this, we use two approaches: Azure AutoML to find the best model, and a pre-selected model optimized using Azure Hyperdrive.
 Then we deploy the model with the best performance.

-## Project Set Up and Installation
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.

 ## Dataset